Bail Applications Information & Process for Sydney NSW

 - Refrain from doing something – i.e. attend drug or alcohol program to stop drug and alcohol consumption

 - Agree to forfeit a specified amount of money (knows as surety).
-The money is used in the event that you fail to appear in court during the specified date.
+This specified amount of money is used in the event that you fail to appear in court during the specified date.
 An acceptable person can also pay (post) this on your behalf.

 - Reside at a particular address i.e. home arrest